Ashwagandha: The Ancient Herb for Modern Vitality

 Family: Solanaceae

-Common Uses: Stress relief, energy enhancement, cognitive support, and immune fortification.
+Common Uses: Stress relief, energy enhancement, cognitive support, immune fortification, anti-inflammatory aid, hormone regulation, and sleep improvement.

 Traditional Insight